gravity-doc/gravity-doc.github.io/envs.md

 Module

-use `module avail` to check the available softwares/libraries.
+Use `module avail` to check the available softwares/libraries.
 ```bash
 [testuser@GRAVITY:~]:module avail